rtengle/me700-hw1/README.md

 ## Overview

 This repository contains code for Assignment 1 in ME 700, including functions for the Bisection Method and Newton's method for finding zeros.
-These are called from the ```src.zeros.py``` file.
+These are located in ```bisection.py``` and ```newton.py``` respectively.

+In addition, a class representing Elastoplastic materials is included under ```hardening.py```.
+This class includes the ability to specify material properties, define hardening behavior, and determine how the material evolves under specific changes in strain.

 ## Bisection Method Algorithm